Peer Mentor Program FOr Students with disabilities

 Peer mentors are carefully chosen students who maintain a 3.0 GPA, have a record free of conduct violations, and are strong self-advocates who are confident in discussing their own experiences with a disability.
-Peer Mentors use Moravian College resources and are active members of the Moravian College community.
-A Peer Mentor's primary role is to assist first-year students in their transition to the College.
+Peer Mentors use Moravian University resources and are active members of the Moravian University community.
+A Peer Mentor's primary role is to assist first-year students in their transition to the University.

 If you are a first year student with a disability and wish to have a peer mentor, contact us by clicking here!